DOieGYuan/DPRS_with_HMs/README.md

 ### Co-occurence network
 Finally, we finish **Fig.6**.

-**Due to the complexity of bioinformatic analysis in this study, we still updating this document and we will finish this before publish.**
+**Due to the complexity of bioinformatic analysis in this study, we are still updating this document but we will finish this before publish.**